ceshine/ceshine-hugo/content/post/plotly_express/index.md

 {{< gist ceshine c0ff65a4ed617971384179a178d61e7e >}}

-The problem of this approach is that this API only allows stacking the two bars together, instead of grouping them.
+~~The problem of this approach is that this API only allows stacking the two bars together, instead of grouping them.
 In this particular context, I think stacking makes it harder for reader to read the chart.
-So we have to find another way.
+So we have to find another way.~~

+(20190507 Update: Now it's possible to pass `barmode="group"` to `px.bar`.)

 Another option is to use the `facet_rol` or `facet_col` parameter: